-The Group Capital committee monitors the solvency position of the Company and the liquidity requirements for the service company in a quarterly basis, including forward looking solvency and liquidity forcasts.
-The Company's finance function forecasts cash requirements on a monthly basis and quarterly cash forecasts are reviewed with the investment manager.
-The forecasting process takes into account the nature and duration of technical provisions in accordance with the "prudent person principle" under Solvency II rules.
-The liquidity analysis on the next table, show that there is cash and cash equivalents of \$43,404k currently available to meet the technical provisions of \$143,568k.
+The Group Capital committee monitors the solvency position of the Company and the liquidity requirements for the service company in a quarterly basis, including forward looking solvency and liquidity forecasts.
+The Company's finance function forecasts cash requirements monthly and quarterly cash forecasts are reviewed with the investment manager.
+The forecasting process considers the nature and duration of technical provisions in accordance with the "prudent person principle" under Solvency II rules.
+The liquidity analysis on the next table, show that there is cash and cash deposits of \$89,670K currently available to meet the technical provisions of \$135,253k.

 The level of cash retained versus cash released for investment is monitored and reported to the Board.
 The Board set minimum cash balances to be maintained, depending on the volatility expected in the cash flow forecasts.
-The Risk Appetite Statement includes specific measures in relation to the liquidity requirements and the liquidity risk tolerance is reported in a guarterly risk scorecard to the Board.
+The Risk Appetite Statement includes specific measures in relation to the liquidity requirements and the liquidity risk tolerance is reported in a quarterly risk scorecard to the Board.

-Allied to this is the Company's strategy of investing a large proportion of insurance funds in high credit quality short duration securities, \$111,794k, which provides access to substantial immediate liquidity should this become necessary.
+Allied to this is the Company's strategy of investing a large proportion of insurance funds in high credit quality short duration securities, \$98,019k, which provides access to substantial immediate liquidity should this become necessary.

 In the discussion on stress tests in section c.6 below, the Company has considered the potential impact for any short-term volatility on premium collection and stress tested the current accounting provision for aged debts by 100%.
 The stress tests discussed in section C.6 also include additional volatility in claims medical costs.
-47% of the total liquid assets available to meet technical provisions are invested in AAA government bonds.
-Premium collection will be monitored very closely over the coming months due to possible impacts from Covid-19 on timely collection of premiums and there are sufficient liquid assets to cover liquidity requirements throughout 2020.
+40% of the total liquid assets available to meet technical provisions are invested in AAA government bonds.
+Premium collection will be monitored very closely over the coming months due to possible impacts from Covid-19 on timely collection of premiums and there are sufficient liquid assets to cover liquidity requirements throughout 2021.